jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - New Feature: Implemented TTL tuple stores
 - New Feature: get(key) can now return multiple tuples
 - New Feature: Added a update anomaly resolver
+- New Feature: Adedd the possibility to transfer deleted tuples as a result (needed for recovery and tuple stores that allow duplicates)
 - Impromement: Added a glossary and renamed a lot of classes

 ### Version 0.3.3 (Stable) - 07.09.2017